sentrysoftware/metricshub/metricshub-doc/src/site/markdown/usecases/mysql.md

     ```
 3. Finally we configure the [Prometheus integration](../prometheus/prometheus.md).

-After completing the configuration, we restart **MetricsHub** and check the logs or your Prometheus dashboard to confirm that the MySQL metrics are being collected and exported successfully.
+After completing the configuration, we restart **MetricsHub** and check the logs and Prometheus to confirm that the MySQL metrics are being collected and exported successfully.

 ![MetricsHub pushes MySQL metrics to Prometheus](../images/mysql-linux-metrics.png)